Global Medical Affairs Program | Amicus Therapeutics

 • Characterize the burden of late-onset Pompe disease on patient quality of life, activities of daily living and/or work productivity

-*Amicus reserves the right to modify, revise or delete the AoIs and other terms and conditions of its IIS program at any time without notice.
+*Amicus reserves the right to modify, revise or delete the Areas of Interest and other terms and conditions of its IIS program at any time without notice.

 Concept Application

-Amicus strives to provide a response to your application within 30 days of scheduled review date.
-Submission of a proposal is not a guarantee of approval of that application.
+Amicus strives to provide a response to your concept application within 30 days of the scheduled review date.

 Protocol Application

-Once your IIS Concept Application has been approved, you will be notified of the decision and can begin drafting the study protocol.
+If your IIS concept application has been approved, you will be notified of the decision and can begin drafting the study protocol.
 To facilitate this process and ensure all necessary information is reflected in the protocol, we provide a template that can be found on the Welcome Page of the IIS portal.

 New Users REGISTER on IIS Portal – to begin the Concept Application submission process.